wangyuantao/azure-rest-api-specs/documentation/README.md

 '
 ```

 If you do not specify `parameters` `sentenceCount`, the model will smartly determine the summaries length.
-Note that the `sentenceCount` is just the approximate of sentences count of output summary, in range 1 to 20.
+Note that the `sentenceCount` is just the approximation of sentences count of output summary, in range 1 to 20.

 2. Make the following changes in the command where needed:
     - Replace the value `your-language-resource-key` with your key.